cksystemsteaching/selfie/README.md

 Therefore, the code that bootstraps self-reference in virtualization is called *trusted code base*.
 System correctness relies on the correctness of the trusted code base.
 Computer scientists have tried to minimize the trusted code base resulting in concepts such as *microkernels*.
 The challenge is to determine the minimum needed to bootstrap self-reference in virtualization while maintaining performance.
 Eventually, computer scientists were even able to verify the correctness of microkernels which marked a significant step towards providing correct and thus safe and secure systems.

 In selfie, we decided to cut corners here and solve the bootstrapping problem by essentially making hardware smarter than it really is, which is easy to do as hardware in selfie is emulated hardware.
 As a result, VMM code in selfie, that is, `hypster` may assume running in a virtual machine like any other code and in particular throw exceptions at will.
 However, for educational purposes, we distinguish in comments the code in selfie that corresponds to kernel code from code that logically belongs to a microkernel, that is, the code for programming page tables as well as context switching that only implements the mechanical non-algorithmic portion of spatial and temporal isolation, respectively.

-...two problems to solve:

-...handling exceptions thrown by VMM code in `mipster` and dispatch the rest

-...handling switch system call in `mipster` without going through exceptions
+For example, bootloading and scheduling is not part of a microkernel because scheduling is not involved in bootstrapping self-reference.

 > Dispatching exceptions

+Bootstrapping `hypster` requires distinguishing exceptions thrown by `hypster` code from exceptions thrown by code hosted by `hypster`.
+The former are handled by `mipster` whereas the latter are handled by `hypster` and are therefore needed to be dispatched by `mipster` to `hypster`.
+The relevant code in the procedure `mipster` is as follows:

 ```c
 uint64_t mipster(uint64_t* to_context) {